BrooksDiwu/VideoGamePopularityPrediction/README.md

 EDA.ipynb
 FreeGames.ipynb
 FreeIndieGames.ipynb
-PaidGames.ipyn
+PaidGames.ipynb
-PaidIndieGames.ipyn contain the visualization for the data
+PaidIndieGames.ipynb contain the visualization for the data

+PaidByPrice and PaidByPriceIndie contain visualization for earnings

+hypothesis*** files contain the testing whether certain genres are more popular

+graphs contains all the png files of plots

 steamspyScrape.ipynb contains the scraping code

 helpers.py contains helper functions

 clean.json is the clean data in a json folder